kakuffo/maven/README.md

 Maven allows for software project management, and software project reporting by providing an overview and visualization of the project.
 Maven, often known technically as mvn is open source and license as Apache License 2.0.
 I view the tool as one of the earliest tools that reconciled Java development software project activity automation into a single framework.
-The use of XML, made its adoption in the development rapid by XML connoisseur.
+The use of XML, made its adoption in the software development world rapid, and championed by XML connoisseurs.

+ (Maven-Architecture-ju.png)

  Download Link to Maven